DixitJain546/AnimeFinder/README.md

 Trailer URLs provided by the API are valid YouTube links.

-The app targets devices running Android 5.0 (API level 21) and above.
+The app targets devices running Android 13.0 (API level 33) and above.

 Known Limitations
-The app does not handle pagination for the anime list; it fetches only the first page of top anime.
+The app does not handle pagination for the anime list.
+It fetches only the first page of top anime.

 Error handling for network failures is basic and could be enhanced for better user experience.